Li Shouli: Forecasting ability

 Li Shouli was noted for his ability to forecast the weather.
 Sometimes it was dark, but Shouli managed to forecast that it would be sunny soon.
 Sometimes it was continuously hot for about ten days, Shouli also knew it would rain in advance.
 Li Fan reported this to Emperor Xuanzong, saying Shouli had a knowledge of the weather.
 When praised by the emperor, Li Shouli explained that it was actually a result of his unfortunate childhood rather than the result of any scholarly research into the weather.
 He had been always beaten while under house arrest and as a result a thick scar had formed on his back which would become heavy or light as the weather turned rainy or sunny.
 Li Shouli wept as he explained, gaining Emperor Xuanzong's sympathy.
+(Note: Translation of Shouli's words: "It was not my research.
+When Empress Wu was in power, my father was found guilty, and I was under house arrest in palaces for over ten years.
+During those times, I was beaten many times every year, now black and blue.
+So, when it was to rain, my back felt heavy; when it was to be sunny, my back felt light.")

 Offspring

 Shouli died in 741 and was posthumously honored with the title Taiwei (太尉).
-He had many concubines who bore him over 60 offspring.
+He had many concubines, who bore him over 60 offspring.
 Among his sons, Li Chengning (李承寧), born by his consort, was his heir who would succeed him as the next Prince of Bin, while Li Chenghong, his eldest son born by his concubine, would briefly be created emperor by the Tibetans in November 763, though he reigned for no more than half a month.
 Li Chengcai (李承寀) would be created Prince of Dunhuang.

-According to the New Book of Tang, names of some other sons of Shouli were also recorded, but they mostly served as officials rather than royal princes: Li Chengqian (李承骞), Li Chengyou (李承宥), Li Chenghuan (李承寰), Li Chengshi (李承寔), Li Chengshi (李承实), Li Chengcong (李承賨), Li Chengrong (李承容), Li Chengtu (李承突), Li Chengwei (李承寪), Chengjun (李承寯) and Li Chengkuan (李承宽).
+According to the New Book of Tang, names of some other sons of Shouli were also recorded, but they mostly served as officials rather than royal princes: Li Chengqian (李承骞), Li Chengyou (李承宥), Li Chenghuan (李承寰), Li Chengshi (李承寔), Li Chengshi (李承實), Li Chengcong (李承賨), Li Chengrong (李承容), Li Chengtu (李承突), Li Chengwei (李承寪), Chengjun (李承寯) and Li Chengkuan (李承寬).

-Besides Princess Jincheng, the second daughter of Shouli was created Princess Huating, and another daughter titled Princess Jianning was married to Pang Jian (庞坚), an official and 4th-generation descendant of early Tang general Pang Yu (庞玉).
+Besides Princess Jincheng, the second daughter of Shouli was created Princess Huating, and another daughter titled Princess Jianning was married to Pang Jian (龐堅), an official and 4th-generation descendant of early Tang general Pang Yu (龐玉).